cimt-ag/data_vault_pipelinedescription/documentation/Data_Vault_method_coverage_and_syntax_examples.md

 ### Multi-Active Satellite {DV-5.3.2}
 The example shows a possible solution, how to store the matching scores of products to various categories in a multi active satellite.
-The only declaration difference to a normal satellite it the "is_multiactive" attribute that should trigger the specfic load processing of multi active statellite.
+The only declaration difference to a normal satellite is the "is_multiactive" attribute that should trigger the specfic load processing of multi active statellite.
 ```json
 "fields": [
 		    {	"field_name": "PRODUCT_ID",